ICFI Fellows Course: March 19, 2026

 It is with immense pleasure and privilege that we welcome you to India Live 2026, the Fifteenth National Course on Cardiovascular Interventions, proudly organized by the Interventional Cardiology Foundation of India.

-This landmark event will be held at Bharat Mandapam, New Delhi, from March 19–22, 2026, and is expected to bring together over 3,500 interventional cardiologists from across India and the SAARC nations.
+This landmark event will be held at Bharat Mandapam, New Delhi, from March 20–22, 2026, and is expected to bring together over 3,500 interventional cardiologists from across India and the SAARC nations.
+There will be a Fellows Course on March 19, 2026 at The Leela Ambience Convention Hotel, Delhi

 This year’s theme— “Innovate, Integrate, Intervene”—captures our unwavering commitment to advancing cardiovascular care through collaboration, creativity, and clinical excellence.
 India Live traces its origins to 2010, when a visionary group of pioneers united around a shared mission: to elevate the field of interventional cardiology and inspire the next generation.
 Thus, the Interventional Cardiology Foundation of India was born.
 Fifteen years later, this flagship organization stands tall shaped by bold interventions, groundbreaking innovations, and a legacy of excellence.